christopher-wild/Introduction-To-Matlab-1/episodes/matlab-layout.md

 Each number on the diagram describes:

-1. Menu Bar - This bar functions much like the bars at the top of many Microsoft and Google applications you may be familiar with, it has tabs with different options in.
+1. Menu Ribbon - This bar functions much like the bars at the top of many Microsoft and Google applications you may be familiar with, it has tabs with different options in.
 Throughout this course we will be exploring some of these tabs in more detail.
 2. Explorer - Here you can explore the files on your computer much like the explorer on your computer.
 The folder currently showing is referred to as the 'Current Folder' or 'Working Directory', this is where MATLAB will first search for files.
 3. Editor - This is where you will edit MATLAB code files
 4. Command Window - One off MATLAB commands can be executed here